rbowen/presentations/droidcon_keynote/slides.md

 of things leads to them being ignored.

 ---
+## Community > Code

+* The community sustains the code
+* The code motivates the community
+* Community building is hard work

+???
+An open source project without a community is just a personal hobby that you happen to do in public.
+More about this later under "Four Opens"

+If you build it ...

+---
 ## Earned Authority
 * Project leadership is granted to people who do the work
 * Each project defines this a little differently